 - 1. Translate the fundamental concepts of medical terminology, pronunciation, and the breakdown of complex terms into basic word parts - 2.
 Articulate the use of basic root words related to a number of general areas of medical terminology and patient care - 3.
 Identify common health care abbreviations including those associated with medical diagnosis and treatment - 4.
-Demonstrate and understand each body system including the medical terms for diseases, laboratory and diagnostic tests, and medical and surgical procedures specific to each system - 5.
-Interpret and explain basic medical terminology relating to the following areas of cancer medicine: types of cancer; cancer classification; principles of naming, screening and early detection; diagnostic terms and testing; cancer treatment and medical terms associated with cancer - 6.
+Demonstrate and understand each body system including the medical terms for diseases, laboratory and diagnostic tests, and medical and surgical procedures specific to each system - Interpret and explain basic medical terminology relating to the following areas of cancer medicine: types of cancer; cancer classification; principles of naming, screening and early detection; diagnostic terms and testing; cancer treatment and medical terms associated with cancer - 6.
 Distinguish between anatomy and physiology and describe ways they are interrelated - 7.
 Name and describe the levels of organization from the atomic level to the human body - 8.
 Define basic anatomical terms and recognize the ways in which the body can be physically intellectually dissected - 9.
 Describe the importance of chemistry and chemical reactions in all body functions and discuss the role of inorganic and organic compounds in body processes - 10.
-List and describe basic mechanisms of disease and risk factors associated with disease - Identify the major organs and/or specialized tissues/cells and give the generalized function of each for each of the body systems - 12.
+List and describe basic mechanisms of disease and risk factors associated with disease - 11.
+Identify the major organs and/or specialized tissues/cells and give the generalized function of each for each of the body systems - 12.
 List, identify and describe the disorders of all body systems - 13.
 Describe the composition, groups, and functions of blood and the role of blood in homeostasis - 14.
 Explain the differences in etiology, epidemiology, and pathophysiology, according to gender and age - 15.
 Explain the major differences in clinical manifestations and treatment by gender and age - 16.
 Explain the concept of health promotion and disease prevention by examining risk factors and the relationship between nutrition and disease - 17.
 Explain the importance of screening recommendations and other therapeutic approaches in relation to health promotion - 18.
-Use and maintain electronic applications and work processes to support clinical classification and - 19.
+Use and maintain electronic applications and work processes to support clinical classification and coding - 19.
 Apply diagnosis/procedure codes according to current nomenclature - 20.
-Ensure accuracy of diagnostic/procedural groupings such as DRG, MSDRG, APC, and so on
+Ensure accuracy of diagnostic/procedural groupings such as DRG, MSDRG, APC, and so on - 21.
+Adhere to current regulations and established guidelines in code assignment - 22.
+Validate coding accuracy using clinical information found in the health record

-Certificate of Proficiency in Medical Coding 2017-18 Curriculum (continued)
+Certificate of Proficiency in Medical Coding 2018-19 Curriculum (continued)